Tag Archives: Antisocial

 Video: Defense Against the Psychopath

-It will give you a basic psychopathy education and maybe a new perspective of the world.
+It will give you a basic psychopathy education and maybe a new perspective of humanity and why the world is the way it is.